timfeuring/Portfolio/_posts/2019-08-19-sauerwein.md

 # gallery-img-alt-03:
 ---

-The Sauerwein family of winemakers have a small winery business in Rheinland-Pfalz.
-As starting with exploring different shape ideas, I started sketching out stuff.
-After a phase of sketching and exploring, the initial arrangement of letters was set and things went to digital.
-This project evolved from a grizzly bear dancing in his underpants.
+The Sauerweins are a family of winemakers, owning a small winery business near to the Mosel in western Germany.
+Their roots go back to the 17th century and originally derive from southern Tyrol.
+Since 1924, they produce fine wines that are renowned well beyond their closer region.

+The winery approached its brand with a rather classic, maybe a bit old-fashioned look and feel.
+My aim was to refresh the visual appearance with a new logo and label while maintaining and communicating their core values.

+Sauerwein is a real existing winery business.
+This project served the purpose of my personal exploration and does not reflect the actual brand of the Sauerwein family.